 Christ, my love of things knows no bounds.

-Somehow the glasses were right where I’d left them.
+Somehow the glasses were still where I’d left them.
 Intact with nary a scratch.
 I buffed them out, put them on with a satisfaction as great as if the interlude itself had been erased.

 No one else may have wanted them, but I did.
 Desperately.